-- Adalia Zelik, aged 16, who emigrated to the United States from Borisowa, Russia, in 1907
+- Adalia Zelik, aged 16, who immigrated to the United States from Borisowa, Russia, in 1907

-- Janos Zelik, aged 46, who emigrated to the United States from Tinayhely, Hungary, in 1909
+- Janos Zelik, aged 46, who immigrated to the United States from Tinayhely, Hungary, in 1909

 - Laszlo Zelik, aged 39, who landed in America from Tiszasyhely, Hungary, in 1910

-- Antoni Zelik, aged 19, who emigrated to America from Kolak, Russia, in 1912
+- Antoni Zelik, aged 19, who immigrated to America from Kolak, Russia, in 1912

 - Andras Zelik, aged 8, who landed in America from Sasbrance, Hungary, in 1913